-Reference is made to that certain Management Agreement, dated as of May 8, 2015 and effective as of May 1, 2015, by and between CorEnergy Infrastructure Trust, Inc., a Maryland corporation (the "Company"), and Corridor InfraTrust Management, LLC, a Delaware limited liability company ("Manager") (as such agreement has been, and may be further, amended, restated, supplemented or otherwise modified from time to time, the "Management Agreement").
+Reference is made to that certain Management Agreement, dated as of May 8, 2015 and effective as of May 1, 2015, by and between CorEnergy Infrastructure Trust, Inc., a Maryland corporation (the "Company"), and Corridor InfraTrust Management, LLC, a Delaware limited liability company (the "Management") (as such agreement has been, and may be further, amended, restated, supplemented or otherwise modified from time to time, the "Management Agreement").
 Capitalized terms used and not defined herein are used as defined in the Management Agreement.
-The Company and the Manager have entered into this Letter Agreement to waive all of the Incentive Fee set forth in Section 8(b) of the Management Agreement applicable to the dividend paid during the calendar quarter ending March 31, 2020.
-This letter in no way supersedes our May 9, 2016 letter agreement (effective March 31, 2016) concerning the Management Fee calculation.